Remuneration of the Executive Board

 Structure of the remuneration package

-In response to the proposal submitted by the Remuneration and Nominations Committee and upon the voluntary request of all members of the Executive Board, in June 2020 the Supervisory Board decided to reduce the base salary of Executive Board members temporarily by 10%, over the period from 1 July 2020 up to and including 31 December 2021.
-This measure has since been extended until 1 July 2022.
-In addition, the pay increases pursuant to the CLA, of 1.2% effective 1 April 2020 and 1.6% effective 1 April 2021 were not implemented.
-In accordance with the remuneration policy, these pay increases were resumed with effect from 1 January 2022.
+In response to the proposal submitted by the Remuneration and Nominations Committee and upon the voluntary request of the Executive Board, in June 2020 the Supervisory Board decided to reduce the base salary of Executive Board members temporarily by 10%, over the period from 1 July 2020 up to and including 31 December 2021.
+This reduction was continued in 2022 as there has been no significant change in circumstances.
+In accordance with the remuneration policy, the negotiated pay increases were resumed with effect from 1 January 2022.

-In the financial statements, the section entitled Remuneration of the Executive Board <link> includes a table itemising the overall remuneration for 2021.
+In the financial statements, the section entitled Remuneration of the Executive Board includes a table with specific figures for the overall remuneration for 2022.

 Commerce & Development Director